 Corey has performed annual recital tours since 2002 funded by the National Endowment for the Arts' Challenge America Grant and the Northeast Louisiana Arts Council where Corey serves as Visiting Artist and member of the organization's resident touring ensembles.

 In addition to performing, Corey has experience teaching on the collegiate level.
 He completed a two-year assignment as the Biedenharn Endowed Chair in Music at the University of Louisiana where he was Director of Opera Workshop, taught private voice, vocal pedagogy and the history of opera.
-Corey was also Chair of Music Theatre at Mahidol University in Bangkok, Thailand for two years.
-Currently, Corey is an Associate Professor of Theatre/Coordinator of Musical Theatre at Northwestern State University in Nachitoches, Louisiana and the Coordinator of Musical Theatre for the International Performing Arts Institute in Germany and Thailand.
-He is the current Artistic Administrator for the Natchez Festival of Music and Coordinator of Mississippi Opera's Guild and the annual John Alexander Vocal Competition.
+Corey was also Chair of Music Theatre at Mahidol University in Bangkok, Thailand for two years and for four years, an Associate Professor of Theatre/Coordinator of Musical Theatre at Northwestern State University in Nachitoches, Louisiana.
+Currently, Corey is an Assistant Professor of Voice and Theory at Northwest Florida State College, Coordinator of Musical Theatre for the International Performing Arts Institute in Germany, Thailand and New York City, Artistic Administrator of Natchez Festival of Music and Coordinator of Mississippi Opera's annual John Alexander Vocal Competition.

 Musician: Corey Trahan